shortpgh/one-touch-devenv-starter/README.md

 one-touch-devenv-start
 =====================

 Do you want to start and manage your development environment with a single touch?
 Give this starter a try.
 It assumes you'll be using gulp, mongodb, and a few other choice pieces of development equipment.But that can be easily configired -- this is a fairly empty starter.
-It should get you on your way to building out a larger system.
+It should get you on your way to building out a larger system that will amaze your coworkers.

 forks
 ==============